eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 ## Acknowledgements

 Special thanks to the open data sources and tools that made this analysis possible.
-This project was built using:
+This app was built using:
 - **Streamlit** for the interactive web app.
 - **Plotly** and **Altair** for visualizing data in dynamic, interactive plots.
 - **Pandas** and **NumPy** for data manipulation and analysis.